-The floor slab should be appropriately shuttered around its perimeter to enable a cavity to be formed between it and the external wall.
-The shuttering can be expanded polystyrene (which is removed once the concrete has set) or a proprietary shuttering system.
+The floor slab should be appropriately shuttered around its perimeter to enable a cavity to be formed between the external wall and floor slab.
+The shuttering can be expanded polystyrene, (which is removed once the concrete has set) or a proprietary shuttering system.